 A train picks you up at the entrance and takes you to the giraffe feeding area, and the Safari Village – where you’ll find lions, hyenas, baboons, ostriches, buffalos and Siberian tigers.
 After your safari experience you can choose from 7 restaurants or opt for a street food experience.

-You might also enjoy The Best Family Friendly Safari Holidays in South Africa
+You May Also Enjoy The Best Family Friendly Safari Holidays in South Africa